 Most cracks less than an inch and a half in diameter and only exposing the plastic resin can be easily fixed with a home windshield repair kit.
 These are easy to do and normally take only a half a day to accomplish.
 You can find them online at Amazon.com or you can go to your local Walmart or Sears for a kit.
 You can also purchase them at Autozone or another auto parts store in your area.

 Your local auto repair shops can also easily repair damaged windshields up to three inches in diameter.
 If the damage is larger than that, most auto repair shops will tell you to replace your windshield.
 There are some specialty repair shops who are willing to repair a crack up to 12 inches long, but they are quite expensive and it might be more cost effective to have it replaced.
+For more help on deciding whether you need to repair or replace your windshield go to auto repair Greensboro.

 What does my insurance cover?